resque/resque/README.markdown

 Resque allows you to create jobs and place them on a queue, then, later, pull those jobs off the queue and process them.

-Resque supports multiple, arbitrary queues which can be created on the fly.

 Resque jobs are Ruby classes (or modules) which respond to the `perform` method.
 Here's an example: